Catherine22/Associate-Android-Developer-Practice/README.md

 Let's say we have 4 activities: A, B, C and D

 1. standard
-- Default mode, it pushes new activities on the top of the stack
+- Default mode, it pushes new activities on the top of the stack.
 - Example (how activities work in the stack): (bottom) A-B-B-D-A-C-C (top)

 2. singleTop
-- No duplicate activities on the top, but there could be same activities in the stack
+- No duplicate activities on the top, but there could be same activities in the stack.
 - Example (how activities work in the stack): (bottom) A-B-A-C-D-C (top)
 - Let's say C is the top activity, and you try to launch C again.
 Then this C won't be created, instead, ```onNewIntent()``` will be called in existed C.

 3. singleTask
-- No duplicate activities in the stack
+- No duplicate activities in the stack.
 - Example (how activities work in the stack): (bottom) A-B-C-D (top)
 - Let's say C is in the stack, and you try to launch C again.
 Then this C won't be created, instead, ```onNewIntent()``` will be called in existed C.
+- Don't forget to set taskAffinity (```android:taskAffinity="your packageName"```) to map the activity to app.

+4. singleInstance
+- ```singleTask``` + ```taskAffinity``` is more recommended.
+- No duplicate activities in the system, which means if there is A running in App1, then we lunch A in App2, this running A in App1 will be killed.
+- Example (how activities work in the stack): (bottom) A-B-C-D (top)
+- Let's say C is in the stack, and you try to launch C again.
+Then this C won't be created, instead, ```onNewIntent()``` will be called in existed C.
-- taskAffinity
+- You could set taskAffinity (```android:taskAffinity="your packageName"```) as well

 NOTICE: You might need to handle both ```onCreate()``` and ```onNewIntent()``` lifecycle events in ```singleTop```